 Each month, we ask our expert panel to answer one of our reader's questions.
 To learn more about the NAFC Expert Panel, and how to submit your own question, see below.

-A: My advice would always be to first talk with your doctor.
+Answer: My advice would always be to first talk with your doctor.
 This may be an uncomfortable conversation to have, but it’s one worth having, since your doctor is best equipped to diagnose and treat the condition.
-However, if you’re just not ready to take that step yet, there are a few things you can do:
+However, if you’re just not ready to take that step yet, there are a few things you can do.

 If you don’t experience any improvement in your condition after making the above adjustments, it may be time to bite the bullet and speak with a doctor.
 Rest assured you won’t be the first one to share this type of problem with them and they will be able to point you in the direction of something that will work best for you.